NatalieHumphriesGitHub/qa-march-project/README.md

 # Qa March Project

 ## Introduction
 This repository contains my QA Dev Fundamentals Project.
-The purpose of this read.me is to outline how I met the key deliverables of the assigned project with supporting documentation.
+The purpose of this readme is to outline how I met the key deliverables of the assigned project with supporting documentation.

 ## Contents (insert contents at the end)